chopdicemince/chopdicemince.github.io/_posts/2018-09-02-compressed-sensing.md

 A sensing matrix is a matrix which maps a signal to a meausurement.
 For example, consider a matrix equation y = Ax:

-* A be an n x m matrix of real numbers.
-A is a sensing matrix.
+* A is a sensing matrix.
+A is an n x m matrix of real numbers.

 * x is a signal. x is a vector of length n of real numbers.

-* y is be a measurement of the signal x. y is a vector of length m of real numbers. m is much smaller than n.
+* y is a measurement of the signal x. y is a vector of length m of real numbers. m is much smaller than n.

 Compressed sensing tries to solve the following problem: How do we construct a sensing matrix so that we can easily recover a signal from the measurement of the signal?